Students from 34 States Recognized for Achievements in National Tar Wars Poster, Video Contests

 FOR IMMEDIATE RELEASE

-Tar Wars is a tobacco-free education program administered by the American Academy of Family Physicians that increases fourth- and fifth-grade students’ awareness of attitudes about tobacco use and the effects of tobacco on the body.
-Since it was established in 1988, Tar Wars has reached more than 8 million children with its tobacco-free message.
+Tar Wars is a tobacco-free education program administered by the American Academy of Family Physicians that focuses on developing fourth- and fifth-grade students’ knowledge, attitudes and beliefs about tobacco use and the effects of tobacco on the body.
+Since it was established in 1988, Tar Wars has reached more than 8.5 million children with its tobacco-free message.

-The Tar Wars program culminates with its annual poster contest, which encourages children to create posters that emphasize the positive aspects of not using tobacco.
+The Tar Wars program culminates with its annual poster and video contests, which encourage children to communicate the positive aspects of not using tobacco.

-In addition to Jared, three runners-up, six honorable mentions and the state-level poster contest winners were recognized at the awards ceremony.
-The 26 state winners in attendance received a prize packet and a special gift.
+In addition to Juan and Lauren, four runners-up in the poster contest, three runners up in the video contest and the state-level poster contest winners were recognized at the awards ceremony.
+The 29 state winners in attendance received a prize packet and a special gift.

 Tar Wars is the only youth tobacco education program offered at this time by a medical specialty organization in the United States.
 It reaches approximately 400,000 students annually.
 Family physicians and other health care professionals present Tar Wars programs to fourth- and fifth-graders in their local schools, during which they talk with youth about how tobacco makes one’s breath smell and how smoking can impair one’s ability to be active and play sports.
 The students also learn about practical issues, such as how much it costs to use tobacco for a week, a month, a year and over a lifetime.